 The Council requires any absence to be certified by a 'self-certification form' (Form SC2).
-Any absence of more than 7 calendar days must be certified by a 'Fit Note' (Forms Med 3 or Med 10).
+Any absence of more than a week must be certified by a 'Fit Note' (Forms Med 3 or Med 10).
 Uncertified absence may be treated as misconduct and will not be paid.